Kota people (India): Religion

 Kota funeral rites consist of two ceremonies.
 The first one is called Green funeral and concerns cremation of the body.
-The second ceremony is called a dry funeral and involves exhumation of buried bones from the first ceremony, followed by sacrifice of semi wild buffaloes.
+The second ceremony is called a dry funeral and involves exhumation of buried bones from the first ceremony, followed by sacrifice of semi-wild buffaloes.
 The second funeral is no longer practiced widely.
 Kota temples are unique in being run by a variety of people not restricted to original priestly families.

 Language

 Kotas speak the Kota language or Ko-v Ma-nt and it is closely related to Toda language.
 It was identified as an independent Dravidian language in as early as 1870s by Robert Caldwell.
 It diverged from the common South Dravidian stock in years BCE.
-Kota language speakers became isolated and the language developed certain unique characteristics that were studied in detail and by the prominent Dravidian linguists Murray Emeneau.
+Kota language speakers became isolated and the language developed certain unique characteristics that were studied in detail and by the prominent Dravidian linguist Murray Emeneau.
 It is informed by maintenance of words that shows strong affinity to Archaic Tamil.
-According to Emeneau Kotas have been living isolated since their separation from the mainstream Tamil speakers in years BCE.
+According to Emeneau Kotas have been living in isolation since their separation from the mainstream Tamil speakers in years BCE.
 Emeneau dates the split to the 2nd century BCE as terminus ante quem ("limit before which") and was unable to date the period earlier than this in which the split may have happened, but it happened after Kannada split from the common Tamil–Kannada stock.

 All Nilgiri languages show areal influence and show affinity to each other.
 Since the reorganization of linguistic states in India, most Kota children study in Tamil at schools and are bilingual in Kota and Tamil.
 Previously Kotas were multilingual in Kota, Toda and Badaga languages.